 Your child's DLA payments will continue until a decision is made

 on their PIP claim.
 This applies even if their existing DLA award

 was scheduled to end when they turned 16.
-However, if they fail to
+However, if your child

-claim PIP when invited, their DLA payments will stop.
+fails to claim PIP when invited to do so, their DLA payments will